mwiseca/C-strings/README.md

 This is for learning and checking syntax, not enhancing productivity.
 Two of the c files will clear input buffer for different compilers.
 One uses __fpurge(stdin); the other fflush(stdin); They are in C files.
+**To Use:**
+To use the python file python must be installed.
+The C file must be compiled before use.
+To use select a option from choices.
+If b is selected and Hello world. is typed. printf("Hello world.\n"); will be displayed on the screen. the result can be used to check syntax or pasted into a program.
+Select m to go to main and select another choice or exit.